Your post-graduation health

-So you’ve put on your gown and mortarboard, walked across the stage, and received that hard-earned diploma.
-After four (or more) long years, you can finally call yourself a UW-Madison grad.
-But once September rolls around, you’ll have no classrooms to return to, no textbooks to buy, and no homework to complete.
-Your post-college life is here, and—not surprisingly—things have changed a lot.
+So you’re going to don your gown and mortarboard, walk across the stage, and receive that hard-earned diploma.
+After so many long years, you will finally call yourself a UW-Madison alum.
+It may seem far off now but once the end of summer rolls around, you won't have classrooms to return to, no textbooks to buy, or no homework to complete.
+Your post-college life is almost here, and—not surprisingly—things will change.
 What do you do now?

 We’ve all heard about the “freshman 15,” but your health can just as easily suffer once college is done, too.
 A new Monday-Friday, 9-5 job can leave you feeling too tired to exercise after work, or to take the time to prepare a healthy meal.
 Be sure to eat breakfast and lunch – which will keep your blood sugar up – and stash some healthy snacks at work to eat periodically throughout the day.
 That’ll leave you less hungry when you leave work, and will make you less likely to go through the nearest drive-through for a big meal on your way home.